pcgcid/STS_Data_Processor/README.md

 This container __requires__ both of the following arguments:

-- `--input-file` to specify an excel file with STS data containing STS data.
+- `--input-file` to specify an excel (.xlsx) file with STS data containing STS data.
 The program assumes that all sites will have the same set of column headers, and that the headers/column names are case sensitive
-- `--key-file` to specify an excel key file that contains the columns MRN, STS_ID, PCGC_ID, reconsented_at_18y
+- `--key-file` to specify an excel (.xlsx) key file that contains the columns MRN, STS_ID, PCGC_ID, reconsented_at_18y

 # Details on the processing steps contained in the software